 During the road trip back home from Illinois, where she and her father Will traveled in search of Uncle Amer’s gravesite, Callie spends time behind the wheel coming to terms with her personal struggles.
-In doing so, she reflects on the lives of others, including former residents of Masterton, her captivating hometown.
+In doing so, she reflects on the lives of others, including former residents of Masterton, her captivating hometown, a Gypsy family from the Warsaw Ghetto, a Vietnam Veteran, and several individuals in Paris during the World War II Nazi occupation.
 The ways in which these people survived or succumbed to their own painful experiences serve as critical lessons, helping Callie to get on in the world as she alternately stumbles and dances through this part of her life.

 *While writing this novel, I remembered former Senator Paul Wellstone and his wife, Sheila; they were instrumental in the passage of “The Violence Against Women Act,” 1994.

-Excerpt from “The Prettiest Little River,” a chapter story from Lady in the Moon, A Novel in Stories:
+Excerpt from “Food for the Spirit,” chapter 5 from Lady in the Moon, A Novel in Stories: